 A Health Maintenance Organization (HMO) is a provider model in which a patient works with a specific organization for both healthcare and insurance.
 The HMO generally functions as a network of providers and contracted organizations that work to provide comprehensive care services to the patient.
 The patient then pays the care network for services provided, and is given lower cost incentives to continue using the HMO rather than going out-of-network for service (though there are, of course, exceptions related to emergency care and urgent care).

 A Preferred Provider Organization (PPO) is a system that is much like an HMO, only the providers in the network are contracted with an outside insurer or third party organization to provide care to patients.
 This also results in more regulations as to how treatment is given.
 Patients can go out-of-network if they wish, but it is more beneficial to them economically to stay within the network, as they will pay smaller copays and have full coverage.

 Some MCOs also adopt a Point of Service (POS) plan in which the patient only has to pay a copay or coinsurance when in-network.
 HMOs and PPOs generally provide service to patients through a single primary care physician, but POS’s offer flexibility beyond that (often for a higher price).

 DECO Can Help!

-Is your healthcare reimbursement model struggling, or are you unsure about what model will work best for your organization?
+In the modern healthcare world, many leaders are looking for new ways to deliver care that save money and improve patient outcomes.
 At DECO, we specialize in custom revenue cycle management assistance, helping you get reimbursed for the care you provide for your patients by adapting to make your model work.
-We offer customized revenue cycle management options, and we would love to help you figure out your reimbursement model.
+We would love to partner with you in order to help you fully optimize your reimbursement model.
 Contact us today!